atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

   namespace: blueberry
 ```

-The evacuator should observe the evacuation objects that match the pods that the evacuator manages.
+The evacuator should observe the evacuation objects that match the pods that the evacuator manages
-It should start the evacuation only if it observes `.status.activeEvacuatorClass` that matches the
+(e.g. through a labelSelector or ownerReferences).
+It should start the evacuation only if it
+observes the `.status.activeEvacuatorClass` in the Evacuation object that matches the
 `EVACUATOR_CLASS` it previously set in the annotation.

 If the evacuator is not interested in evacuating the pod, it should set